samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 # Design Element Concepts

-In this guide, we will continue the gallery tutorial to apply some design element concepts and implement some best practices.
-We will also introduce the Bodiless Design API.
-You can
-[read more about it here](../../Design/DesignSystem), but at a high level this is a set of tools and patterns for applying a *Design System* to a React site.
+In this guide, we will continue the gallery tutorial to learn how to use Bodiless Design API tooling to build a design system package.
+You can [read more about it here](../../Design/DesignSystem), but at a high level, is a set of tools and patterns for applying a *Design System* to a React site.
 It encourages defining the building blocks of the system (tokens, elements, components) at the site level, and then applying them consistently across your